MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flow.md

 When you define inputs and outputs within a UI flow, you can pass information from and to those inputs.

-1. When you add a UI flow to a cloud flow, you can see the list of inputs that were defined in the UI flow.
+1. When you add a UI flow to a cloud flow, you can see the list of inputs that were defined in the Windows recorder (V1) flow.

    ![UI flow inputs](../media/run-desktop-flow/inputs.png "UI flow inputs")